ocaml/dune/doc/stanzas/copy_files.rst

   details.

 - ``(enabled_if <blang expression>)`` conditionally disables this stanza.
-The condition is specified using the :ref:`blang`.
+The condition is specified using the :doc:`concepts/boolean-language`.

 The short form: